 Semester Course Name Course Outcomes Sem-I DC1: Geotectonics and Geomorphology Be familiar with the theories and foundational ideas underlying geotectonic and geomorphology.
 Recognise the tectonic and structural development of the earth.
 Learn about the interior of the earth.
 Construct an understanding of the theory of plate tectonics and the resulting landforms.
 Learn about the different folds, faults, and related landforms.
-Learn about the different function in the formation of landforms.
 An understanding of crustal mobility and tectonics, with a focus on their function in the formation of landforms.
 A summary and critical evaluation of models for the development of landforms.
 Improve your ability to recognise features and relate them to one another.
 Analyse the roles of structure and process in shaping landforms, interpret geomorphological maps, and apply knowledge gained from geographical study.
 Student will learn how to do field survey to collect data to show the variation of relief and slope of the terrain.
-C. J. DC2: Cartographic • To acquire a foundational comprehension of cartography and its practical utilization in mapping, as Sem-I Techniques well as an understanding of map scale.To enhance understanding of the students on the process of representing real-world locations on a two- dimensional surface through the study of earth models, coordinate systems, and map projections.
+The student will able to identify numerous minerals and rocks DC2: To acquire a foundational comprehension of C T Cartographic cartography and its practical utilization in mapping, as Sem-I Techniques well as an understanding of map scale.
+To enhance understanding of the students on the • To enhance understanding of the students on the process of representing real-world locations on a two- dimensional surface through the study of earth models, coordinate systems, and map projections.

-• Students will develop a more profound knowledge of different techniques for representing data and their respective applications in various fields.
+.
+Ctudanta will davalan a mana masfavand lanavaladaa af • Students will develop a more profound knowledge of different techniques for representing data and their respective applications in various fields.
 Sem-II DC3: Population Geography Students will acquire knowledge on various facets of population growth, spatial distribution, sex ratio, fertility, mortality, migration, population policy, gender disparity, etc. Students will learn about population dynamics.
 Students will be better aware of population-related issues in human civilization.
 Students will be able to envisage the effects of demographic change on the economy, society, and politics.
-They ought to be able to comprehend clearly what population policies are and how important it is for them to manage population issues in order to achieve sustainability.
-Students' abilities will be beneficial in identifying societal problems and potential solutions.
+They ought to be able to comprehend clearly what population policies are and how important it is for them to manage population issues in order to achieve sustainability. • Students' abilities will be beneficial in identifying societal problems and potential solutions.
 DC:3 Settlement Geography Students will comprehend the nature and scope of settlement geography, characteristics of rural and urban settlements, as well as the spatial aspects of settlement.
-Students will comprehend the scope and content of urban geography, as well as the notion of urbanisation, the urban morphology model, urban planning, and trends in urbanisation.
+Students will comprehend the scope and content of urban geography, as well as the notion of urbanisation, the urban morphology model, urban planning, and - trends in urbanisation.
 Sem-II DC4: Cartograms and Thematic Mapping Demonstrate a proficient understanding of mathematical concepts, including rounding, scientific notation, logarithms, anti-logarithms, and proficiency in working with natural and log scales.
 Acquire a comprehensive understanding of the various methods for representing geographical data.
 Develop the skills required for the preparation and interpretation of large scale thematic maps Apply Geographic Information Systems (GIS) techniques to create thematic maps.
 Sem-III DC 5: Climatology Understand weather and climatic elements, distinct atmospheric occurrences, and climate change.
 Acquaint yourself with the links between climate change and other environmental and human challenges.
 To investigate the dynamics of Earth's atmosphere and global climate.
 Assessing Man's involvement in global climate change Create and interpret various weather maps and charts.